Paranoid Social Club

 Paranoid Social Club is an American rock band formed in 2002 in Portland, Maine, which plays a fusion of indie and psychedelic rock.
 Critics have noted of the band: "Dave Gutter's got one of the most versatile, likable rock voices in the game," and likened the sound to "...an artful combination of raw power and delicate melody."

 History

 Early

 Dave Gutter and Jon Roods have been writing songs together since they were 12 years old.
-The two went on to form the now legendary Rustic Overtones, and formed PSC after the original demise of Rustic Overtones in 2002.
+The two went on to form Rustic Overtones, and formed PSC after the original demise of Rustic Overtones in 2002.

 The recurring "Axis" theme in the band's album titles began as a joke that tied in nicely with band's name.
 PSC's debut release, Axis II refers to personality disorders, including paranoia.
 The theme continued when the band released the double album Axis I & III, with Axis I disorders dealing with clinical syndromes and Axis III disorders being acute physical conditions.
 Axis IV disorders are brought on by direct physical and environmental factors.
 The songs on each album loosely follow the themes indicated by their titles.